 Note: If performance testing is used to demonstrate compliance with hydrogen chloride (HCl), mercury (Hg), or Total Selected Metals (TSM) emission limits, when establishing the maximum pollutant input levels, the heat input fractions used in Equations 7 through 9 should correspond to the fuel mixture that has the highest pollutant concentration during the initial compliance test.
-Furthermore, for demonstrating continuous compliance with these pollutant input levels, the heat input fractions should be based on the actual fractions of fuel burned during the month.
+Furthermore, for demonstrating continuous compliance with these pollutant input levels, the heat input fractions of fuel burned during the month.